KrishM123/348-polymarket/Presentation_Slides.md

     *   Sophisticated, threaded commenting system on each market page.
     *   Supports unlimited nesting levels for rich discussions.
 *   **SQL Complexity:**
-    *   A `WITH RECURSIVE` Common Table Expression (CTE) efficiently fetches and reconstructs the entire comment hierarchy in a single query.
+    *   A `WITH RECURSIVE` Common Table Expression (CTE) efficiently fetches and reconstructs the entire comment hierarchy in a single, powerful query.
-    *   Optimized with indexes on `comments(mId)` for fast lookups.
+*   **SQL Snippet:** (`backend/sql/comments/get_threaded_comments.sql`)
+    ```sql
+    WITH RECURSIVE threaded_comments AS (
+        -- Base case: select top-level comments
+        SELECT c.cId, ..., 0 AS level FROM comments c ...
+        WHERE c.mId = %s AND c.cId NOT IN (SELECT cCId FROM isParentOf)

+        UNION ALL

+        -- Recursive case: join with self to fetch replies
+        SELECT child.cId, ..., tc.level + 1
+        FROM isParentOf ip JOIN comments child ON ...
+        JOIN threaded_comments tc ON tc.cId = ip.pCId
+    )
+    SELECT * FROM threaded_comments;
+    ```

 ---